Ben Spooner.

 I started in music - spending my early career teaching, performing, and writing.

 Over the years I’ve played in a lot of different contexts - performing at the Edinburgh Fringe, recording at Abbey Road, working with artists like Joy Crookes, even appearing as a drummer in one of Gabrielle Aplin’s videos.
-I also wrote and produced music for an animated short that went on to win awards.

 In 2022, an MSc in Music for Screen pulled me into software.
 One thing led to another, and now I build digital products.